rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 content by adding the user input.

-The `&` indicates that this argument is a *reference*, which gives you a way to allow multiple parts of your code to access to one piece of data without needing to copy that data into memory multiple times.
+The `&` indicates that this argument is a *reference*, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
 We don’t need to know a lot of those details to finish our program right now, though; Chapter XX will cover references in more detail.
 For now, all we need to know is that like `let` bindings, references are immutable by default.
-Hence, we need to write `&mut guess`, rather than `&guess` to make it mutable.
+Hence, we need to write `&mut guess`, rather than `&guess`, to make it mutable.

 We’re not quite done with this line of code.
 While it’s a single line of text,